Anthemius of Tralles: Mathematics

 Anthemius was a capable mathematician.
 In the course of his treatise On Burning Mirrors, he intended to facilitate the construction of surfaces to reflect light to a single point, he described the string construction of the ellipse and assumed a property of ellipses not found in Apollonius of Perga's Conics: the equality of the angles subtended at a focus by two tangents drawn from a point.
 His work also includes the first practical use of the directrix: having given the focus and a double ordinate, he used the focus and directrix to obtain any number of points on a parabola.
 This work was later known to Arab mathematicians such as Alhazen.

-Eutocius's commentary on Apollonius's Conics was dedicated to Anthemius.
+Eutocius of Ascalon's commentary on Apollonius's Conics was dedicated to Anthemius.

 Architecture

 As an architect, Anthemius is best known for his work designing the Hagia Sophia.
 He was commissioned with Isidore of Miletus by Justinian I shortly after the earlier church on the site burned down in 532 but died early on in the project.
 He is also said to have repaired the flood defenses at Daras.